Elf (Dungeons & Dragons): Eberron

-Once the slaves of the giants of Xen'drik, the elves of Eberron immigrated over time to the continents of Aerenal and Khorvaire, establishing nations and distinct cultures on both.
+Once the slaves of the giants of Xen'drik, the elves of Eberron are said to have immigrated over time to the continents of Aerenal and Khorvaire, establishing nations and distinct cultures on both.
 Most notable are the elves of Aerenal, whose culture revolves around the veneration of the Undying Court.

 Dark Sun

+In the post-apocalyptic setting of Athas, elves are nomadic desert runners rather than the more common image of forest-dwellers.

-Athasian elves are hostile nomads, marked by savage dispositions and a deep distrust of outsiders.
-An Athasian elf stands 6½'–7½' tall.
+Athasian elves are portrayed as hostile nomads, marked by savage dispositions and a deep distrust of outsiders.
+An Athasian elf stands 6½–7½ feet tall.
 They are slender, lean, and generally in terrific physical condition.
 Their features are deeply etched into their weather-toughened faces, and their skin is made rough by the windblown sands and baking sun of the wilderness.
 The dunes and steppes of Athas are home to thousands of tribes of nomadic elves.
 While each tribe is very different culturally, the elves within them remain a race of long-limbed sprinters given to theft, raiding, and warfare.

 The 2nd edition product Mind Lords of the Last Sea introduced a new offshoot of Dark Sun elf.
 The people of Saragar call them "ghost elves" for their fair complexions, light blonde hair and pale blue eyes.
 Ghost elves are elitist and xenophobic, and live almost exclusively in the city of Sylvandretta.
 To maintain a pure bloodline, they have inbred for millennia, resulting in their lighter appearance and halving their lifespan compared to other Athasian elves.